Singing Performance Certificate & Diploma Exams

 ACVA offers four (4) professional exams designed to examine and accredit the executive performance capabilities of singers.
-When undertaking a course, candidates can choose to specialise in either: Musical theatre, pop/contemporary voice, jazz singing, classical voice, opera performance, country music, or singer-songwriter.
-If you are more interested in our teaching diplomas, you can find them here.
+Learners can choose to specialise in either: Musical theatre, pop/contemporary voice, jazz singing, classical voice, opera performance, country music, or singer-songwriter.
+If you are more interested in our singing teaching diplomas, you can find them here.

 If you’re just starting out, ACVA’s entry level Certificate in Singing Performance is right for you!